Skip to navigation Skip to content

 This document outlines details of PBS-subsidised biological medicines for patients with rheumatoid arthritis (RA).

-For information on how to process a PBS Authority, see Processing Complex Authority Required Listings.
+For details on how to process a PBS Authority, see Processing Complex Authority Required Listings.

 On this page: